-Lanzarote, one of the Canary Islands, was not the sun and beaches (it was actually cloudy and cool most of the time while we were there in January) but the food and wine.
-Here are ten of our best food and drink experiences during our four day getaway to the island of Lanzarote.
+4-day trip to Lanzarote in January, one of the Canary Islands, was not the sun and beaches (it was actually cloudy and cool most of the time while we were there in January) but rather the food and wine.
+Read on for ten of our favorite Lanzarote food and wine experiences that will make you hungry before your trip even begins.

 1. Lanzarote Wines at El Grifo

+Visiting the bodegas associated with Lanzarote vineyards is one of the most fun things to do on a trip to the Canary Islands.
 El Grifo was by far our favorite winery in Lanzarote.
 They do both a self-guided tour through a small museum and the vineyard itself plus a generous tasting is included in the admission price.
-We particularly enjoyed the chance to see Lanzarote's unique vines; each dug into the black volcanic soil and lovingly protected from the wind by a semi-circle of rocks.
+We particularly enjoyed the chance to see Lanzarote's unique vines; each dug into the black soil generated from volcanic ash and the grapes lovingly protected from the wind by a semi-circle of rocks.
 The timing of our visit was also impeccable.
 We heard tinkling of the keys on a piano and walked into the small museum just as it started to rain outside.
 We were serenaded by someone prepping for an upcoming event as we explored the exhibits.

 2. Lanzarote Wines at La Geria

 La Geria was another fun winery to visit on our journey to Lanzarote.
 Just look for the small white church that sits in front next to the road.
 Bottle after bottle of fine white and rose wines were lined up in the tasting room.
+I imagine that these La Geria wines would go well with fish or prawns.
 We picked up some unique bottles of wine (some for less than 10 EUR each).
 This is wine we simply can't get at home.
 If you fly Ryanair or another low cost carrier to get to Lanzarote, it's worth paying for an extra checked bag so you can bring some bottles of wine home.

 3. Food and Wine of Lanzarote at Rubicon

 Rubicon is just across the street from La Geria and features a small restaurant serving up local specialties.
-We enjoyed a flavorful octopus stew, chickpeas, and the famous Canarian wrinkled potatoes with two kinds of spicy mojo sauce.
+We enjoyed Canarian food including a flavorful octopus stew, chickpeas, and the famous papas arrugadas (wrinkled potatoes) with two kinds of spicy mojo sauce.
+The green mojo is my favorite and is made with cilantro, parsley, green peppers and garlic.
 So delicious.
 We washed our Lanzarote cuisine down with a glass of Canarian wine, of course, before taking a quick tour of the grounds and tasting room.

 4. Lanzarote's Bodega Suarez Winery